 There are other ways that places are or have been linked and I’ve been plugging away at a facilitating representations and analysis of those connections in a couple of ways.
 The first was The Orbis Initiative, an ambitious and sadly unsuccessful NSF grant proposal to develop software and systems for extracting information about roads, rivers, canals, railways, and footpaths–and the places connected by them–from the million or so high-quality scans of historical maps.
 That data is of the physical channels (a.k.a. media, ways) used for the movement of people and goods across the earth surface.
 Although the grant wasn’t awarded, I’m happy to say a manageably-sized portion of the work it described was taken up by the CIDR team at Stanford University Libraries, just as I was leaving (amicably) in September.
 I expect fantastic results!

 Since that work on geographic networks is in such good hands, I’ve begun to focus on the other side of that coin, the movement over such networks: individual journeys, named historical routes and route systems, and flows.
-I’m calling the project Linked Places, and a mini-grant from Pelagios Commons has helped to jump-start it.
+I’m calling the project Linked Places (GitHub repository), and a mini-grant from Pelagios Commons has helped to jump-start it.
 It’s part of my larger DH/GIScience research frame, Topotime, which has a broad goal of joining Place and Period in data stores and software for historical research and education.
-At the moment, the Linked Places work dominates the Topotime GitHub repository, but I’ll break things out soon.

 Enough context, this blog post is intended to describe the status of the Linked Places work products.